 ANALYZING SEAWEED AS AN ALTERNATIVE TO FOSSIL FUELS

-The potential of seaweed as biomass for energy production can be analyzed based on it's calorific value, which is measured using an oxygen bomb calorimeter system (See the DDS Calorimeters range of oxygen bomb calorimeters).
+The potential of seaweed as biomass for energy production can be analyzed based on it's calorific value, which is measured using an oxygen bomb calorimeter system

 On analyzing seaweed it is found that it has a comparable calorific value with that of the conventional biomass fuels like bagasse, rice husks and corn hobs.